 If you have a topic in planetary sciences you would like to address, drop us an email and maybe we can arrange a webinar with the specialists in exactly that field!
 Email: firstname.lastname@example.org

-The next webinar will be on 25th September 2018 on the topic of “Biosphere 2” with Kevin Bonine, Biosphere 2’s Director of Education and Outreach.
+September 2018: “Biosphere 2” with Kevin Bonine, Biosphere 2’s Director of Education and Outreach.

 June 2018: “Hayabusa2 Mission to the Asteroids” with Dr Elizabeth Tasker, JAXA

 April 2018: “Exploring Mars on Earth” with Joao Lousada, Austrian Space Forum (OeWF)

 March 2018: “Back to the Moon” with James Carpenter, ESA

 January 2018: “Creating a hotspot for understanding Venus – the Planetary Emissivity Laboratory” with Dr Jörn Helbert, DLR

 December 2017: “Diamonds – Precious time capsules from the deep Earth” with Dr Janne Koornneef.